Thesineo/sincos-R-Programming/README.md

 # predicted values of stock return (Closing Price) of the firms on each day
 #Substitute the last value of Stock close price from the trainiing set in the p variable to predict the future values from the GARCH model
 p <- 1510*apply(fitted(predictedvalues),1, 'cumsum') +1510
+# p is the predicted values of future stock prices of respective companies
 p
 View(p)
 plot(p)